lukasenko990/Ocen-Fryzjera/README.md

 # Oceń Fryzjera
-_english project name: Rate Barber_
+_english project name: Rate Hairdresser_

 ## Project goals

 The goal of the ***Oceń Fryzjera***'s project is to create internet website for booking visits in hairdressing salons.
-Furthermore, our service will have simple opinions feature to allow rating selected salons and barbers.
+Furthermore, our service will have simple opinions feature to allow rating selected salons and hairdressers.

 The hairdressing salons available via our website will be checked for reliability to ensure transactions security for users, who would like to use our solution.